cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 Metacontrollers itself, configured by one of its CRD, will take care of observing cluster state and call controller, provided by user(user controller), to take actions.

-User controller should, having given resource as input, compute desired state of dependent objects.
+User controller should, having given resources as input, compute the desired state of dependent objects.

 This could also be called `lambda controller` pattern (more on this [here](https://metacontroller.github.io/metacontroller/concepts.html#lambda-controller)), as the output is calculated only considering input and the logic used by metacontroller could also reside at a Function-as-a-Service provider.